nlp-uoregon/Okapi/README.md

 4. **Evaluation data creation**: We employ three datasets in Eleuther AI Language Model Evaluation Harness Leaderboard : AI2 Reasoning Challenge (ARC), HellaSwag, and MMLU, to evaluate the model performance by translating them into 26 selected languages using ChatGPT.

 ## Model
 Using our Okapi dataset dataset and the RLHF-based technique, we have developed a diverse range of language models for 26 seletec langauges, built upon LLaMA and BLOOM.
-You can access these models through huggingface library:
+You can access these models through huggingface.

 ## Usage
-You could get started chatting with the model by using the transformers library.
+You could get started chatting with the model by using the *transformers* library.
 We suggest you should install transformers with this version:
 ```
 pip install transformers=4.29.2
 ```